truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 If you configured a certificate, select it in **Certificate ID**.
 A certificate is required if you want to select an external port other than the default **30027**.

-Enter the storage settings for each of the datasets created for the Nextcloud app.
+Enter the storage settings for each dataset you created for the Nextcloud app.
 {{< expand "Configuring Nextcloud Storage" "v" >}}
 {{< hint type=info >}}
 Do not select **DEPRECATED: Old Storage Structure** if you are deploying Nextcloud for the first time as this slows down the installation and is not necessary.